 Revenue from online poker dropped to another all-time low in November.
-All online poker rooms in the state combined produced just under $1.5 million according to figures released last week by the New Jersey Division of Gaming Enforcement (DGE).
+All online poker sites in NJ combined produced just under $1.5 million according to figures released last week by the New Jersey Division of Gaming Enforcement (DGE).

 Over the course of the last three years, November has become the low point of the year for online poker operators in New Jersey, yet still, the low point in November 2019 is an indication that the market continues to decline.
 Last month’s total revenue represents a decline of 4.4% from November 2018.

 NJ Online Poker Decline Slowing